progrium/viewdocs/docs/index.md

 # Welcome to Viewdocs

 Viewdocs is [Read the Docs](https://readthedocs.org/) meets [Gist.io](http://gist.io/) for simple project documentation.
-It renders Markdown in your repository's `docs` directory as simple static pages.
+It renders Markdown from your repository's `docs` directory as simple static pages.

 ### Getting Started